Crabbet Arabian Stud: Crabbet under Cecil Covey

 Lady Wentworth died on 8 August 1957.
 She left the Stud to its manager, Geoffrey Covey, but as he predeceased her by a few days it passed to his son Cecil.
-(The Queen Anne house itself passed to Lady Wentworth's daughter Lady Winifred Tryon, who sold it; today, it is an office block and its royal tennis court has been restored.)

-Fortunately, Cecil Covey had inherited some other land.
-Only by selling land and nearly half of the 75 horses was he able to pay the 80% inheritance tax owed on Lady Wentworth's estate and keep the Stud going.
-What followed was the largest single consignment of Arabians ever made from England, to Bazy Tankersley's Al Marah Stud in the USA.
+Cecil Covey sold some other land and nearly half of the 75 horses to pay the 80% inheritance tax owed.
+This sale was the largest single consignment of Arabians ever made from England, to Bazy Tankersley's Al Marah Stud in the USA.

 In 1961 Covey also sold the stallion Sindh to Dora Maclean of Fenwick Stud in Australia, where he became one of Australia's most important Arabian sires.

-For twelve years the stud ran smoothly under Covey, with twenty to thirty horses plus visiting mares; for the first time, the Crabbet sires were open to outside breeders.
-In early 1970, however, Covey learned that the government planned to build the M23 motorway connecting South London with Gatwick Airport and Brighton.
+For twelve years the stud ran smoothly, with twenty to thirty horses plus visiting mares; for the first time, the Crabbet sires were open to outside breeders.

+In early 1970, Covey learned that the government planned to build the M23 motorway connecting South London with Gatwick Airport and Brighton.
 The motorway eventually bisected Crabbet Park, and, having lost most of the horse pastures to development, in 1972 Covey reluctantly sold off the last of the Stud.

-Today the western half of Crabbet Park and Burleys Wood, a largely intervening wood, much reduced, including by motorway, is a residential development which makes up part of the Pound Hill neighbourhood of Crawley, (or more traditionally still considered Worth), West Sussex.
-Most of the roads have equestrianism names, or Wentworth, Blunt and albeit much more recently relevant Lytton and similar reflecting the centuries-old family that used to have ownership of the land.